ArchiveBox/good-karma-kit/README.md

 ```
 Or use the web dashboards / leaderboards for each service listed below.

-*See the notes below for more info on each container, what it does, and what companies it's affiliated with.*

-## Info
+## Overview

 Have some space computing power and want to donate it to a good cause?
 How about 10+ good causes all at once?

+> ♻️   put an under-utilized system to good use
+> 🚲  use as much or as little CPU/RAM/DISK as you want
+> ✨  100% more soul warming than mining
+> 📈  geek out over your CPU/disk/bandwidth stats on the leaderboards

-This is a collection of containers that all contribute to public-good projects.
-The v1 was started by the [ArchiveBox](https://archivebox.io) project, but it's open to contributions.
+This is a collection of containers that all contribute to public-good projects:

 - networks: Tor, i2p
 - computing: boinc, foldingathome
 - archiving: archivewarrior, zimfarm, kiwix, archivebox, pywb
 - storage: ipfs, storj, sia, transmission

+This v1 list was started by the [ArchiveBox](https://archivebox.io) project, but it's open to contributions.

 <small>We've added the 501(c)/non-profit status of each cause below, so you can filter out for-profit ones if you don't want to participate in those (e.g. Storj/IPFS/etc.).</small>

----

-> ♻️   put an under-utilized system to good use
-> 🚲  use as much or as little CPU/RAM/DISK as you want
-> ✨  100% more soul warming than mining
-> 📈  geek out over your CPU/disk/bandwidth stats on the leaderboards

 ---